 - When reviewing these moments, what were the values behind them?

 Become comfortable in uncomfortable situations

-It is only natural that we want to remain in our comfort zone because we want to avoid inconvenience, uneasiness, and struggles.
-The biggest problem with remaining in the comfort zone is that we become complacent and we stop learning.
+It is only natural that we want to remain in our comfort zone to avoid inconvenience, uneasiness, and struggles.
+The biggest problem with staying in the comfort zone is that we become complacent and stop learning.

-While it is unrealistic and possibly dangerous to drastically change your ways, you can stretch your comfort zone by trying these few steps.
+While it is unrealistic and possibly dangerous to change your ways drastically, you can stretch your comfort zone by trying these few steps.

 - Go to places you’ve not been to before.
 It does not have to be an exotic country.
-It could be an unexplored area in town or even the other side of your neighbourhood.
-Take a short drive and find a restaurant or cafe to try.
+It could be an unexplored area in a town or even the other side of your neighbourhood.
+Find a new restaurant or cafe to try.
 Notice the architecture, the streets, the kinds of shops and restaurants available.
 Observe the people, their clothing, and their surroundings.

-- Make a new connection – With social media, it is easier now more than ever to make a new connection with someone from a different culture.
+- Make a new connection.
+With social media, it is easier now than ever to make a new connection with someone from a different culture.
 Drop a message to say hello, or give a compliment.
-Don’t have the expectation that you’ll be BFF (best friends forever).
+Don’t expect to be BFF (best friends forever).
 Stay curious and open.

-While authenticity and adaptability are usually pitted against each other.
-However, we need a balance of both to succeed in a culturally-diverse environment.
-When you’re too rigidly authentic or extremely flexible, misunderstandings or conflict may arise.
-Multicultural societies, such as in South Africa, are great examples on how to balance both adaptability and authenticity, which means this skill can be developed.
+While authenticity and adaptability are usually pitted against each other, we need a balance of both to succeed in a culturally diverse environment.
+When you’re too rigidly authentic or highly flexible, misunderstandings or conflicts may arise.
+Multicultural societies, such as in South Africa, are great examples of balancing adaptability and authenticity, which means this skill can be developed.
 Without this skill, it will be difficult for you to be successful and effective in a globalised world.

 - Brown, C. B. (2010).
 The gifts of imperfection: Let go of who you think you’re supposed to be and embrace who you are.
 Hazelden.